DSOlab/widera_2023_access/PartB.md

 relevant knowledge to NTUA via:
 * personnel visits from the institutes to NTUA and vice-versa,
 * co-supervision of one PhD and one post-doc dissertation,
+* provide assistance in expanding and refining NTUA's DORIS data analysis toolbox,
 * organization of a joint summer school,
-* establishment of sound collaboration with
+* establishment of sound long-term collaboration aiming at future synergies

+NTUA has, in recent years, started an effort to take up the technique, build a software package to process DORIS data and get involved in the international consortium of IDS.
+The assistance of IGN and CLS will prove to be invaluable for the stepping up of this effort, and the consolidation of NTUA's contribution in the technique.
+Additionally, the two institutes are long contributors of the IDS and can introduce NTUA in the service, a fact that can lead to a solid, long lasting technical involvement and further networking capacity with high esteem institutions.

 GFZ will act as the SLR node, since it has a longstanding contribution in the technique, evident by its involvement in the ILRS as an Analysis Center.
 Dissemination of knowledge and expertise will be carried out via:
 * personnel visits from the institutes to NTUA and vice-versa,
 * co-supervision of one PhD,
+* provide assistance in building an SLR data analysis toolbox,
 * organization of a joint summer school,
-* on-site visit of NTUA personnel at the SLR station at Potsdam, operated by GFZ
+* on-site visit of NTUA personnel at the SLR station at Potsdam, operated by GFZ,
+* establishment of sound long-term collaboration aiming at future synergies

+Despite SLR's prominent role in Space Geodesy, NTUA's involvement in the technique has been minimum in the last few decades.
+Besides core geodetic results (e.g.
+Earth Orientation Parameters) SLR provides the most accurate observations for Precise Orbit Determination, a problem inherently coupled with all space geodetic applications.

 OSO/Chalmers will act as the VLBI knowledge node.
 OSO hosts one of the few VLBI sites in Europe and is a prominent member of the International VLBI Service for